modern-fortran/tsunami/README.md

 You will need a Python build (either 2.7 or 3.x is fine) with numpy and matplotlib packages installed.

-If you're setting up Python from scratch, I recomment using Python 3 and creating a dedicated virtual environment.
+If you're setting up Python from scratch, I recommend using Python 3 and creating a dedicated virtual environment.
 For example, in `tsunami/plotting` directory: